freshman-us/ContainerSpace/docs/technical-design-document.md

 The `index.html` file will contain:

-*   Three sections, one for each package size, each with:
+*   Five sections, one for each package size, each with:
     *   The dimensions of the package displayed as text.
     *   An input field for the quantity.
 *   A button to trigger the calculation.